 Who would think that in the middle of a mountain drive, in the middle of a huge state park, but all within just one county and one state – Michigan – one would come across a time zone division?
-Well, there is!
-This huge park has two different time zones.
+Well, we did!
+Much to our surprise, this huge park has two different time zones.

 So, by the time we reached the Lake of the Clouds at the top of Porcupine Mountains, the time had changed from 1:30 to 12:30.
 Since we didn’t know about it or expect it, it was quite confusing!
 We viewed the beautiful lake and landscape, hiked 3.5 miles through the deep woods, over roots and red slate rocks, straight down .5 mile to the base of the huge lake and up again in hot, sticky damp heat, and were totally exhausted, so it was even more confusing!
 Again, I had packed a picnic lunch in a wicker basket, including a red-checkered tablecloth (in keeping with the “time frame” of the 1950’s when I had first visited this site).
 The clock in the vehicle showed one time – our cell phone showed another.
 So now we wondered ~ What time is it anyway?
 It was later than we thought!
 We assumed we had much more time than this!

 You’ve probably heard the classic soft rock song, “Turn, Turn, Turn.”
 Pete Seeger composed it in the late 50’s, and The Byrds made it popular when they recorded it in 1965.
-Click it on and read the lyrics while you listen.
+Click it on to listen.
 (If the website music is playing, you can lower or mute it with the Music Player adjustments at the side or on the bottom of this site.)

 Ron and I grew up with this song, so it really brought back some memories for us!
 I said that Pete Seeger wrote this song, but actually, he only composed the music.
 The lyrics were already written.
 Did you know that these lyrics are the first 8 verses of Ecclesiastes, Chapter 3?
 God wrote these words through King Solomon.
 You’re probably quite familiar with it: